planetarysoftware/ISIS_TC/TC-Charter.md

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TC for discussion by assigning the `tc-agenda` tag to a pull request or issue.
+Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TC for discussion by submitting a pull request to the next TC meeting agenda.
 The TC should serve as the final arbiter where required.
 The TC will maintain and publish a list of current Collaborators by Project, as well as a development process guide for Collaborators and Contributors looking to participate in the development effort.